w3f/research/docs/polkadot/Parachain Allocation.md

 ### Introduction:
 A parachain is a peer-to-peer data structure that connects to the relay chain to become globally-coherent with other parachains connceted to the relay chain.

-To run a parachain in Polkadot a parachain slot within Poladot needs to be obtained.
+To run a parachain in Polkadot a parachain slot within Polkadot needs to be obtained.
 Since Polkadot is a resource-constraint system, there are a finite number of slots, which are rolled out gradually.
 Parachain slots are locked on a deposit basis.
 - Cost comes from implied dilution.
 - Should the dilution-fee not be sufficient to support network validation, i.e. because validators rewards become so low, a rental fee could also be introduced by the governance process.